 ⭕️ About

-I’m currently a first-year computer science MMath student at University of Waterloo.
-I have the great honor of collaborating closely with Professor Mohammad Mohammadi Amiri.
+I’m currently a computer science MMath student at University of Waterloo and fortunate to be advised by Prof. Lukasz Golab.
+I have been collaborating closely with Prof. Mohammad Mohammadi Amiri.
 I recieved my bachelor degree in Computer Science at Sharif University of Technology.
 I was a scientific intern at Max Planck Institute for Software Systems, Germany where I had the great pleasure to work with Professor Laurent Bindschaedler on Graph anomaly detection and blockchain.

 📌 Research Interests